-Onebridge recently worked with a leading manufacturer and supplier of components and related products for multiple industries, including HVACR, electrical, consumer hardware retail, electrical utility, automotive retail and the pool and spa channel.
-This client had data coming in from all over the world, with branches in the UK, Canada, South America, and more.
+The client is a leading manufacturer and supplier of components and related products for multiple industries, including HVACR, electrical, consumer hardware retail, electrical utility, automotive retail, and the pool and spa channel.
+They have data coming in from all over the world, with branches in the UK, Canada, South America, and more.

-The client’s forecasting and reporting processes were manual, taking several steps and days to complete.
-The sales cycle was correlated to the changes in seasons, but they didn’t fully understand the correlation or how to use it to their advantage.
-The relevant data was available, but the processes, technology and expertise needed to fully understand the best actions to take were not available.
+The company’s sales forecasting and reporting processes were both manual, taking several steps and days to complete.
+The sales cycle correlated to changes in seasons, but they didn’t fully understand the correlation or how to use it to their advantage.
+The relevant data was available, but the processes, technology, and expertise needed to understand the best actions to take were not available.

-The team’s data mart was also not performing well thanks to a lack of full systems integration and lack of clean data.
-Good quality data is the key component of any data driven decision making environment, which in turn leads to better business intelligence strategy modeling.
-There was also no standard process for new product launch information or analysis, making it difficult to gauge performance, find opportunities to improve sales and perform a thorough market research strategy.
+The team’s data mart was also not performing well thanks to a lack of full systems integration.
+There was also no standard process for new product launch information or analysis, making it difficult to gauge performance and find opportunities to improve sales.

 As often happens with manual reporting and forecasting processes, mistakes proliferated and the insights found weren’t trustworthy, making it difficult to make confident and informed decisions.
 Without the ability to plan for changes in seasonal demand or reference historical data in sales forecasting, they couldn’t optimize the sales cycle or ensure success.

-Inventory overproduction and misallocated sales resources added to the team’s challenges and led them to spend unnecessary money on related costs.
-They had no immediate insight into how the business or new products were performing, and couldn’t efficiently distribute reports--especially among the traveling sales teams who needed them most.
+Inventory overproduction and misallocated sales resources also challenged the team.
+This often led them to spend unnecessary money on related costs.
+They had no immediate insight into how the business or new products were performing and couldn’t efficiently distribute reports--especially among the traveling sales teams who needed them most.

-With the correct platforms and processes now in place, their teams can make informed decisions based on immediate insights from trustworthy data.
-All business users are operating from one single source of truth, keeping teams in lockstep with one another as they work toward key business goals.
+Partnering with Onebridge, the team planned to implement more efficient platforms and processes to allow teams to make informed decisions based on immediate insights from trustworthy data.
+With all business users operating from a single source of truth, teams would be able to operate in lockstep with one another as they work toward key business goals.

-After spending time gathering Information to understand reporting requirements, needs, and current pain points, Onebridge constructed a framework and delivered a centralized agile business intelligence reporting system -- a complete makeover of their business intelligence strategy to enable more mature use of data.
+After spending time gathering Information to understand reporting requirements, needs, and current pain points, Onebridge constructed a framework and delivered a centralized agile business intelligence reporting system.
+This was a complete makeover of their business intelligence strategy to enable more mature use of data.
 Now the teams have a centralized and consolidated dashboard for multiple reports, with interactive visual dashboards connected directly to a fully integrated data mart.